top of page

 Elizabeth Taylor and Richard Burton

 Then came the role of “Marc Antony” in the 1963 film “Cleopatra” opposite Taylor.
 While filming in Italy, the two fell so passionately in love they couldn’t hide it.
 Married to other people, their love affair made international headlines.
-The press nicknamed them “Liz” and “Dick”, they were hounded by paparazzi where ever they went, talked about, denounced by the Pope as an immoral couple, and there was even a suggestion made in US Congress to not allow Taylor back into the US.
+The press nicknamed them “Liz” and “Dick”, they were talked about, hounded by paparazzi where ever they went, denounced by the Pope as an immoral couple, and there was even a suggestion made in US Congress to not allow Taylor back into the US.
 Laurence Olivier sent Burton a telegram reading “Make up your mind—do you want to be a great actor or a household word?”, to which Burton replied “Both”.
 Taylor and Burton divorced their spouses and married each other in 1964, becoming the most famous couple in the world.
-There's no equivalent today for how famous they were, for it was before cable TV and the internet, when everyone shared the same news and headlines.
+There's no equivalent today for how famous they were, for it was before cable TV, internet, and smart phones, when everyone shared the same news and headlines.
 They lived a very public life of extravagance, luxury, and excess, mingled with the jet-set, spent millions on planes, cars, paintings, properties, and Burton famously bought Taylor a 68 carat diamond that set a record price ($1.1M) for a publicly sold jewel, and was named the Taylor Burton Diamond.
 Their relationship was notoriously tumultuous, with screaming matches, trashed hotel rooms, and lots of alcohol.
 Burton was an infamous womanizer, and their drinking and jealousies led to divorce in 1974.
 They married again in 1975, but this second marriage lasted less than a year.

 Richard Burton and Elizabeth Taylor star as George and Martha in a scene from the intense Oscar-winning classic film drama based on the play by Edward Albee, "Who's Afraid of Virginia Woolf?"